 Yeah, I know - that's a mouthful.
-A Community Supported Bakery or CSB is a different sort of bakery where instead of making bread and putting it for sale in a shop, we pre-sell a limited number 'shares' for a period of time (8 weeks) and each week, members pick up their share.
-For members, this means reliable fresh and delicious bread weekly and for us, it means we only bake the amount of bread we need to.
+A Community Supported Bakery or CSB is a different sort of bakery where we pre-sell shares for people to pick up each Saturday.
+For members, this means reliable fresh and delicious bread weekly and for us, it means less waste as we only bake what we need to.
 Community supported has a stronger meaning for us, in that we want to use this project to continue to strengthen the awesome community of artists and eaters we have in Kingston, NY.
-We call it a micro-bakery because production still happens in a house and not a commercial kitchen.
-This means our production is truly limited by the space we have.
+We call it a micro-bakery because we is really just one guy baking in a corner of a kitchen in the back of a bookstore.

 What kind of bread do you make?

+Here are some descriptions of our most popular loaves.
 We strive to make #realbread using traditional processes.
-Our breads are naturally leavened (meaning they don't use commercial yeast), have a faint but not overpowering sourness and taste like the grains they are made from.
+Our bread is naturally leavened (meaning they don't use commercial yeast), have a faint but not overpowering sourness and taste like the grains they are made from.
 We enjoy using freshly milled ancient grains like Spelt and Einkorn to enhance the flavor and health benefits.

 Most weeks members will receive a single medium loaf (about 1.75 lbs) of freshly baked bread.
 Occasionally we will instead have bagels, rolls or other specialties.
 Each week will feature a rotating cast of different grains and styles and we're constantly looking for feedback from our members of what varieties they like the most.

 Yes!
 Since Fall 2018 we've been doing regular bagel and bagel sandwich service on Saturday's at Rough Draft.
 We do this almost every Saturday, but occasionally we have to miss a week (check our calendar for details).